What are receptive language skills?

 - Look at books together and talk about the pictures and the story, naming items throughout

-- Ask your child a range of questions e.g. “Can you find something blue?”, “What is going to happen next?” or “How does X feel?”
+- Ask your child or young person a range of questions e.g. “Can you find something blue?”, “What is going to happen next?” or “How does X feel?”

-- Join in with what they’re playing with
+- Join in with what they are playing with

-- Check your child is paying attention prior to giving them information
+- Check your child or young person is paying attention prior to giving them information

-- Comment on what your child is doing
+- Comment on what your child or young person is doing

-Below you will find some resources to help you develop your child’s receptive language skills:
+Below you will find some resources to help you develop your child or young person’s receptive language skills: